Spanish Cybersecurity Research Conference: Goals

 The need to run these kind of conferences was identified during the drafting of the Summary report of the feasibility study and design of a network of centers of excellence in R&D in cybersecurity, with the consensus of participants.

 The strategic plan of the Spanish Network of Excellence on Cybersecurity Research included on its measure #17, the creation of national cybsersecurity R&D+i conferences, intended to be the scientific meeting point in which both the Network of Excellence in particular and the research ecosystem in general could demonstrate their capacities, both in terms of knowledge and talent and in terms of research findings and their potential for transference to market.

-Equally, the measure #12 of the same study, proposed the design of an open call for proposals with mechanisms to evaluate and select candidates in order to grant awards and acknowledgement for research excellence.
+Equally, measure #12 of the same study proposed the design of an open call for proposals with mechanisms to evaluate and select candidates in order to grant awards and acknowledgement for research excellence.

 Organizers

-Each edition of the conferences is organised by the institution selected according to the procedure laid out in the regulation of the JNIC.
+Each edition of the conference is organised by the institution selected according to the procedure laid out in the regulation of the JNIC.

 An organising committee is named based on the regulations established for the JNIC, with the General chair of the committee being the representative from the organising institution who is responsible for the event.

-The Spanish National Cybersecurity Institute (INCIBE) in its mission to support research in cybersecurity for strengthening the cybersecurity sector, collaborates in the organization of this conference.
+The Spanish National Cybersecurity Institute (INCIBE), in its mission to support research in cybersecurity for strengthening the cybersecurity sector, collaborates in the organization of this conference.

 Technology Transfer Program

 With the aim of converting the JNIC into a scientific forum of excellence in national cybersecurity field that promotes the innovation, for the first time in the 2017 edition, a complete Technological Transfer Program has been designed, that was an instrument to bring final users (companies, organisms, etc.) in contact with researchers in order to solve cybersecurity problems that were unresolved, formulated as scientific challenges.

-This initiative ran for several years until 2021 edition, helping to promote technology transfer.
+This initiative ran for several years until the 2021 edition, helping to promote technology transfer.